Last updated January 24th, 2023

-What Else to Consider (Product Features & Workflows Aside)The final part of your evaluation process should be looking at how long it will take you to get off the ground and running.
+What Else to Consider (Product Features & Workflows Aside)One of the last steps in your top PSA software evaluation process should be looking at how long it will take you to get off the ground and running.
 Easy adoption and implementation are key when searching for a solution that is supposed to save you time and money.

 Equally important is how supported your firm will be by the software provider throughout the partnership.
 If the goal of the PSA solution is achieved, your firm will be scaling and business needs will change as you grow.

-For the final step of evaluating PSA software, we strongly suggest looking beyond the features to make the best selection.
-You want to make the best selection for where your firm is at today, and where it’s going to be 5, 10 years from now.
+For the final step of evaluating the best PSA software for your organization, we strongly suggest looking beyond the features.
+You want to make the best PSA tool selection for where your firm is at today, and where it’s going to be 5, 10 years from now.
 Even the most perfect solution can encounter bumps in the road; get a feel for which software vendor will be there for you when you need support and are scaling upwards.

-Shameless Plug: BigTime has been ranked #1 in customer satisfaction and #1 for fastest implementation by real user reviews since 2018.
+Shameless Plug: BigTime has been ranked #1 in customer satisfaction most implementable by real user reviews since 2018.